-This vegan pastitsio is a deliciously layered Greek pasta bake that's sure to become the next family favourite.
+This vegan pastitsio is a deliciously layered Greek pasta bake that’s sure to become the next family favorite.
 Great for feeding a crowd and is freezer-friendly.

 This vegan pastitsio (pastichio) starts with a spiced sauce made with red lentils and meatless ground.
 It’s layered over pasta, topped with a creamy bechamel sauce then baked until bubbly.

 This Greek classic feels like a spin on an Italian lasagna.
 Perfect for dinner one night and lunches the next day!

 This recipe was adapted from Akis Petretzikis.

 - Bucatini or Pastitsio Bucatini – This is the classic choice.
 They are long and tubular.
 I’ve served them with Sundried Tomato Pesto as they hold thick sauces well.

 I used the Misko Brand.
 Short tubular kinds of pasta such as penne or ziti are other great options.